Live auction begins on:

 [John Armstrong]

 The Art of Preserving Health: A Poem.
-Philadelphia: Re-printed, and Sold by B. Franklin, 1745
+London, Printed: Philadelphia: Re-printed, and Sold by B. Franklin, M.DCC.XLV (1745)

 4to (192 x 124 mm).
-Complete with all four titles, woodcut titlepage ornament and tailpieces (Miller, appendix B, 19 and 21); dampstaining, early ownership marking on title page.
+Complete with all four section-titles, woodcut title-page ornament and tailpieces (Miller, appendix B, 19 and 21); dampstaining, early ownership marking on title page.
 Period-style full calf, blind-ruled, maroon morocco spine label.
-Housed in a custom dark blue slipcase and chemise.
+Dark blue slipcase, chemise.

-Though rarely read today, except perhaps by scholars of the eighteenth-century, the poem was very successful when first published in London by Andrew Millar in 1744, and it afforded its author a degree of contemporary fame.
+The poem was very successful when first published in London by Andrew Millar in 1744, and it afforded its author a degree of contemporary fame.
 Armstrong published both prose and verse regularly after 1744, and was an active member in London's literary circles.
 He corresponded extensively with Tobias Smollett, James Thomson, John Wilkes, and others.
-He also practiced as a physician and published a several medical works.
-It is a testament to The Art of Preserving Health's rapid and widespread success that Benjamin Franklin, across the Atlantic in Philadelphia, decided to reprint the poem so soon after it first appeared in London.
+He also practiced as a physician and published several medical works.
+It is a testament to The Art of Preserving Health's widespread success that Benjamin Franklin, across the Atlantic in Philadelphia, decided to reprint the poem so soon after it first appeared in London.

-Rare — ESTC lists only 12 copies in institutions; the last copy that sold at auction was in 1941 at Parke Bernet, and prior to that, copies appeared at Henkels in 1932, 1921, and 1917; Rosenbach offered a copy in the trade in 1917; the great Franklin collector Samuel Pennypacker never owned a copy.
+Rare—ESTC lists only twelve copies in institutions; the last copy that sold at auction was in 1941 at Parke Bernet, and prior to that, copies appeared at Henkels in 1932, 1921, and 1917; Rosenbach offered a copy in 1917; the great Franklin collector Samuel Pennypacker never owned a copy.